cwrc/CWRC-Writer-Dev-Docs/README.md

 The CWRC-Writer editor ([CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base) running in the web browser) can be used with different backends for storage.
 Your storage choice will likely require specific interactions with the end user, and so we've isolated the dialogs for loading and saving documents, allowing you to substitute your own dialogs.
 The default dialogs for CWRC are in the [cwrc-git-dialogs](https://www.npmjs.com/package/cwrc-git-dialogs) and handle lists, loads, saves, and authentication to the default [CWRC-GitServer](https://www.npmjs.com/package/cwrc-git-server), which in turn makes calls to GitHub itself.

-#### Delegator

-Other backend services are called through a javascript object that we've called the 'Delegator' (because the editor 'delegates' server side requests to it).
-The delegator currently handles requests to validate XML documents.
-The delegator essentially forwards requests on to the server to carry out the actual request.
-NOTE:  we will likely soon rename the delegator as Validator since that's all it now does.
-At one point it handled calls to all backend services, but now only to the XML Validator.
-Moving towards more modular code, we've separated out the original delegator into smaller packages.

 #### Entity Lookup

-The editor also allows users to lookup references to named entities (people, places, organizations) and so another javascript object, much like the delegator, is also packaged in with the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), and handles entity lookup.
-The default entity lookup package is [cwrc-public-entity-dialogs](https://www.npmjs.com/package/cwrc-public-entity-dialogs) which looks up named entities in [VIAF](https://viaf.org) and returns unique URIs for the selected entity.
+The editor also allows users to lookup references to named entities (people, places, organizations).
+The default entity lookup package is [cwrc-public-entity-dialogs](https://www.npmjs.com/package/cwrc-public-entity-dialogs) which looks up named entities and returns unique URIs for the selected entity.
+This package uses a modular approach so that lookup sources can be easily added.
+Some of the available sources are [VIAF](https://viaf.org), [Wikidata](https://www.wikidata.org), and [Geonames](http://www.geonames.org/).
+You can find the modules for these sources here: [viaf-entity-lookup](https://www.npmjs.com/package/viaf-entity-lookup), [wikidata-entity-lookup](https://www.npmjs.com/package/wikidata-entity-lookup), [geonames-entity-lookup](https://www.npmjs.com/package/geonames-entity-lookup).

 #### NPM packages and browserify

-The [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), the delegator, the entity lookups, and a few other components are organized as [NPM](https://www.npmjs.com) packages (and published to the [public npm repository](https://www.npmjs.com/search?q=cwrc) for use by anyone).
+The [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), the entity lookups, and a few other components are organized as [NPM](https://www.npmjs.com) packages (and published to the [public npm repository](https://www.npmjs.com/search?q=cwrc) for use by anyone).

 The NPM packages that contribute to the browser part of the CWRC-Writer are combined together using the node.js module loading system and with [Browserify](https://browserify.org).
-We write code like we would for a node.js application (that would normally run on the server), using the node.js 'require' statements to import packages.
+We write code like we would for a node.js application (that would normally run on the server), using the node.js `require` statements to import packages.
 Browserify bundles all the code together (both our packages and all other packages we've included like jquery, bootstrap, and so on) into a single javascript file that can then be brought into the index.html page of our web app:

 ```<script type="text/javascript" src="js/app.js"></script>```

 The best example of how the NPM packages are combined and browserified is in the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) repository.
-Specifically take a look at the [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called 'entry point' into the application, which is where Browserify starts and then 'crawls' the dependency tree to pull in all dependencies (as defined by 'require' statements).
-The [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file also shows how the 'require' statements are used to combine the CWRC-Writer javascript packages together, by passing them into the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base).
+Specifically take a look at the [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file, the so-called 'entry point' into the application, which is where Browserify starts and then 'crawls' the dependency tree to pull in all dependencies (as defined by `require` statements).
+The [app.js](https://github.com/cwrc/CWRC-GitWriter/blob/master/src/js/app.js) file also shows how the `require` statements are used to combine the CWRC-Writer javascript packages together, by passing them into the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base).

 The CWRC NPM packages that are used in the browser: